wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     `(WeVoteServerPy3.7) $ brew install openssl`

-    If it is already installed, that is ok!
+    If it is already installed, no worries!

     `(WeVoteServerPy3.7) admins-iMac:WeVoteServer admin$ pip install pyopenssl pyasn1 ndg-httpsclient`

-    If the previous install command tells you to upgrade your pip version, do it!
+    If running this command, has some output that tells you to upgrade your pip version, follow those instructions and do it!

-//Link libssl and libcrypto so that pip can find them:
-//```
-//$ ln -s /usr/local/opt/openssl/lib/libcrypto.dylib /usr/local/lib/libcrypto.dylib
-//$ ln -s /usr/local/opt/openssl/lib/libssl.dylib /usr/local/lib/libssl.dylib
-//```

 1. Install libmagic

     `(WeVoteServerPy3.7) $ brew install libmagic`